 Hanwha Defense Australia and Rheinmetall Defence Australia have each delivered three prototype vehicles – two for test and evaluation activities and one for blast testing – as part of the two-year risk mitigation activity.

 Hanwha is offering its Redback IFV equipped with an active protection system from Elbit and Plasan’s armor.
 Redback is armed with an Mk44S Bushmaster II 30mm cannon a co-axially mounted 7.62mm machine gun.
-The company says it would built the vehicles at its facility in Greater Geelong if it wins the tender.
+The company says it would build the vehicles at its facility in Greater Geelong if it wins the tender.

 The Lynx KF41 vehicle offered by Rheinmetall weighs around 40 tons and can carry 3+8 soldiers.
 Lynx includes the digital Lance turret with electronic architecture common with the Boxer 8×8 CRV the company is already delivering to Australia.